nicmr/billing/README.md

 aws_secret_access_key=your_secret_here
 ```

-## Local builds <a name="builds"></a>
-You can choose to either build a docker image or compile the program manually.

-Before you start to build your project, please follow the steps in [AWS Auth and Config](#awsauthconfig).
+Changing the configuration (region, etc.) is currently not supported, we use eu-central1 for all region configuration settings.
+Feel free to open a PR if you require support for AWS custom configuratons.

 ### A. Build with Docker <a name="buildsdocker"></a>

-Please make sure you have correctly set up authentication as described in `1.
-Authenticating with AWS`
+Please make sure you have correctly set up authentication as described in [AWS Authentication and Config](#awsauthconfig)

 Now build and run the program using docker
 ```shell